trychlos/pwix-roles/README.md

     - direct    {Array}     only the directly attributed top roles in the hierarchy (after having removed indirect ones)
 ```

+- `pwixRoles.directRolesForUser( user )`

+    Returns the direct roles of the user (_i.e._ only the first level of the hierarchy) as an array.

+    - `user`: a user identifier or a user object

 - `pwixRoles.ready()`

     A client-only reactive data source which becomes `true` when the package is ready to be used (actually when the `alanning:roles` underlying package publication for the current user is ready).